nixworks/public/news/2014/05/26/index.md

 ##### Egyptian presidential election, 2014
 ### [Voters in Egypt go to the polls in the first of a two day voting period with Field Marshal Abdel Fattah el-Sisi expected to be elected. ](/news/2014/05/26/voters-in-egypt-go-to-the-polls-in-the-first-of-a-two-day-voting-period-with-field-marshal-abdel-fattah-el-sisi-expected-to-be-elected.md)
-_Context: Abdel Fattah el-Sisi, Egypt, Egyptian presidential election, 2014_
+_Context: Egyptian presidential election, 2014, Abdel Fattah el-Sisi, Egypt_

 ## [Previous Day...](/news/2014/05/25/index.md)